 Yes.
 It is essential to sterilize your menstrual cup before you insert it for the first time.
 The easiest way is to add water into a pot, wait until it starts to boil, and then add the cup inside for 5-7 minutes.

 After that, take the cup carefully (once it’s cooler), wash it with lukewarm water and fragrance-free soap.
 Rinse thoroughly.
 Then, it will be ready to be inserted.

 You should do that at the beginning of your period and the end of your period, so it is always sterilized.

 If you start reading reviews of menstrual cup users, you will see how many people were either skeptical or afraid.

 So if you aren’t sure about getting one – you are not alone!
-Yet, know that many girls (including me) swear that this was one of the best investment they made.
+Yet, many females (including me) swear that this is one of the best investments they made.

 It is so much more comfortable, hygienic, odor-free, mess-free, and the best thing is that sometimes, I seriously can forget that I have my period.

 Just remember that menstrual cups are incredibly sustainable, and your ticket to safe, comfortable, and fuss-free periods for the next 10 years!

 If you still have questions about menstrual cups, please leave a comment below, or write me an email with all of your concerns.
 I will try to be as helpful as I can. 🙂